mithril-security/aicert/docs/docs/getting-started/get-started.md

 <img src="https://github.com/mithril-security/aicert/raw/readme/docs/assets/workflow.png" alt="workflow">

-??? abstract "AI builder POV 🛠️"
+**AI builder workflow 🛠️**

-	+ The AI builder prepares **a GitHub or HuggingFace source repository** containing their training script and input files (alternatively, input files can also be added as **resources** in the config file)
+	+ The AI builder prepares **a GitHub or HuggingFace source repository** containing their training script and input files
 	+ The AI builder can optionally modify the config yaml file, for example, to add additional resources outside of their github source repository
 	+ The AI builder launches AICert using the CLI tool, specifying their source folder repo and the file name of their proof file

-??? abstract "Under the hood ⚙️"
+> Alternatively, input files can also be added as **resources** in the config file

+**AICert workflow ⚙️**

 	+ AICert provisions a VM with the required hardware/software stack
-	+ AICert executes the training entry script as specified in the AICert config file
+	+ AICert executes the training script provided
-	+ AICert returns the scripts outputs, along with a cryptographic proof file with measurements relating to the software stack, the training code and inputs used and the training outputs (e.g. the trained model)
+	+ AICert returns the training outputs and a cryptographic proof file

+> The proof file contains measurements relating to the software stack, the training code and inputs and the training outputs (e.g. the trained model)

-??? abstract "End user POV 👩🏻‍💻"
+**End user workflow 👩🏻‍💻**

-	+ The end user can verify this certificate and all the elements used to create the trained model (where they have access to the original data)
+	+ The end user verifies the certificate and the inputs and code used to create the trained model

+> End users will only be able to verify the inputs and code where they have access to the original data

 Let’s now take a look at the steps that the AI builder and end users must follow in more detail.